pmatulis/oasis/index.md

 ### What you will need

-- your full attention
 - loose clothing
 - a yoga mat or a blanket
+- thick socks (or double socks)
+- your full attention

-* Avoid a big meal prior to class.
+Avoid a big meal prior to class.

 ### Contact